Deepfake: Fraud and scams

 Fraudsters and scammers make use of deepfakes to trick people into fake investment schemes, financial fraud, cryptocurrencies, sending money, and following endorsements.
 The likenesses of celebrities and politicians have been used for large-scale scams, as well as those of private individuals, which are used in spearphishing attacks.
 According to the Better Business Bureau, deepfake scams are becoming more prevalent.
 These scams are responsible for an estimated $12 billion in fraud losses globally.
 According to a recent report these numbers are expected to reach $40 Billion over the next three years.
+By 2030, the global financial impact of deepfake fraud is projected to reach $58.3 billion, driven by the emergence of "Fraud-as-a-Service".
+The average loss per criminal deepfake incident now exceeds $500,000, and composite "Frankenstein" synthetic identities are expected to cost the UK economy £4.2 billion by 2027.

 Fake endorsements have misused the identities of celebrities like Taylor Swift, Tom Hanks, Oprah Winfrey, and Elon Musk; news anchors like Gayle King and Sally Bundock; and politicians like Lee Hsien Loong and Jim Chalmers.
 Videos of them have appeared in online advertisements on YouTube, Facebook, and TikTok, who have policies against synthetic and manipulated media.
 Ads running these videos are seen by millions of people.
 A single Medicare fraud campaign had been viewed more than 195 million times across thousands of videos.
 Deepfakes have been used for: a fake giveaway of Le Creuset cookware for a "shipping fee" without receiving the products, except for hidden monthly charges; weight-loss gummies that charge significantly more than what was said; a fake iPhone giveaway; and fraudulent get-rich-quick, investment, and cryptocurrency schemes.

-Many ads pair AI voice cloning with "decontextualized video of the celebrity" to mimic authenticity.
-Others use a whole clip from a celebrity before moving to a different actor or voice.
-Some scams may involve real-time deepfakes.

-Celebrities have been warning people of these fake endorsements, and to be more vigilant against them.
-Celebrities are unlikely to file lawsuits against every person operating deepfake scams, as "finding and suing anonymous social media users is resource intensive," though cease and desist letters to social media companies work in getting videos and ads taken down.
+Beyond consumer scams, industrialized deepfake operations increasingly target corporate infrastructure, bypassing virtual camera and liveness checks to execute high-profile institutional heists that result in single-event losses of up to $50 million.

 Audio deepfakes have been used as part of social engineering scams, fooling people into thinking they are receiving instructions from a trusted individual.
 In 2019, a U.K.-based energy firm's CEO was scammed over the phone when he was ordered to transfer €220,000 into a Hungarian bank account by an individual who reportedly used audio deepfake technology to impersonate the voice of the firm's parent company's chief executive.
 As of 2023, the combination advances in deepfake technology, which could clone an individual's voice from a recording of a few seconds to a minute, and new text generation tools, enabled automated impersonation scams, targeting victims using a convincing digital clone of a friend or relative.
+These sophisticated "vishing" (voice phishing) attacks can accurately clone a target's voice from as little as three seconds of audio, resulting in financial losses for 77% of targeted victims.
+Furthermore, threat actors are increasingly deploying autonomous "agentic AI" that can reason and adapt in real-time during live social engineering scenarios.